 The Center for Global Health (CGH) periodically fields a survey to all NCI-Designated Cancer Centers to provide a holistic view of their activities in global oncology and identify opportunities for cancer research and control collaboration.
 Past surveys have taken place in 2012, 2014, 2018, and 2021.
-Highlights of the results of the 2021 survey are available in the Executive Summary.

 While NCI is the largest funder of cancer research, the majority of other research is led by cancer centers.
 The Global Oncology Survey of NCI-Designated Cancer Centers provides valuable data to understand the current state, priorities, and trends of global oncology.
 CGH does this by

 - requesting information from all NCI-Designated Cancer Centers about their global oncology programs, training offerings, and non-NIH-funded global oncology research projects

 - analyzing responses and comparing them to NIH-funded global oncology research led by cancer centers to create a comprehensive view of trends in academic global oncology